fnagel/t3extblog/Documentation/UpgradeGuide/Index.rst

 - Opt-in email for new subscriber

-- Subscription management within the known subscription manager plugin
+- Subscription management within the existing subscription manager plugin

+- Send notification emails for single posts form the BE module

 - Configuration for email templates

 See :ref:`Users Manual <users-manual-notifications>` and :ref:`Administration manual <administration-subscription-manager>` for more information.